Victoria's recipes for Moringa tea,

-Moringa leaves can be cooked any way you would prepare spinach or collards or kale.
-One easy way to cook them is to steam 2 cups freshly picked leaves for just a few minutes in one cup water, seasoned with onion, vegan butter and sea salt.
-Vary or add other seasons according to your taste.
-You can also parboil them for just a few minutes, then take them out and cool them down with cold water, squeeze the water out with your hands and toss them with some fresh cut tomatoes and soy sauce for a salad.
-Then pour a cup of moringa tea using the water you parboiled them in.
+Moringa leaves can be cooked just as you would prepare spinach or collards or kale.
+One easy way to cook them is to steam 2 cups fresh leaves for just a few minutes in one cup water, seasoned with onion, vegan butter and sea salt.
+Try adding or replacing other seasoning ingredients as well.
+You can also parboil them for just a few minutes, remove them and cool them down with cold water.
+Squeeze the water out with your hands and toss them with some fresh cut tomatoes and soy sauce for a salad.
+You could also make a cup of Moringa Tea using the water in which the leaves were parboiled.

-They can be used from the time they emerge from the flower cluster until they become too pulpy/woody to snap easily.
-The largest ones usable will probably be 12 to 15 inches long and 1/4 inch in diameter.
+The pods can be eaten in their various stages of growth.
+They are edible as soon as they emerge from the flower cluster up until they become too pulpy/woody to snap easily.
+The largest of the pods that can still be eaten will probably be 12 to 15 inches long and 1/4 inch in diameter.
 At this stage of growth they can be prepared in many ways.
 Here are a few:

 1. Cut the pods into one-inch lengths.
 Add onion, vegan butter and salt.
 Boil for ten minutes or until tender.

 2. Steam the pods without seasonings, then marinade in a mixture of oil, vinegar, sea salt,pepper, garlic and parsley.

 3. An acceptable "mock asparagus" soup can be made by boiling the cut pods until tender, seasoned with onion.
 Add vegan milk (soy, rice, almond), thicken and season to taste.

 Even if the pods are past the stage where they snap easily they can still be eaten.
 Cut them into three inch lengths, boil until tender (about 15 minutes), and eat as you would artichokes.
 Or, you can scrape the pods to remove the woody outer fibers before cooking.